Passing On Pride of Craft

 Howard Muson, one of my editors at Across the Board, left that job to start up a journal about family businesses.
 We agreed on a piece that would profile A. Finkl & Sons, a fourth-generation firm in Chicago.
-The firm has since left Chicago, the 50-acre site of its plant to be rebuilt as a $5 billion city-within-the-city.
+The firm has since left Chicago, leaving the 50-acre site of its plant to be redeveloped as a $5 billion city-within-the-city.

 A fourth-generation firm in Chicago, A. Finkl & Sons is a steel mini-mill that melts, forges, heat-treats, and machines customized steel pinion shafts, gear blanks, hammer rams, reamer bodies, and similar industrial arcana for oil drillers, die makers, plastics molders, and artists.

 Yes.
 One of Finkl's customers is the noted New York City sculptor Richard Serra, whose monumental steel sculptures often weigh as much as 35 to 40 tons.
 Serra is finicky about his steel, and he lists Finkl among the few U.S. firms that can match what the best of today's German and Japanese mills can do.
-Most steel customers have their orders forged to rough dimensions and then mill them to more precise shapes; Serra demands that the maker forge to within a millimeter.
+Most steel customers have their orders forged to rough dimensions and then mill them to more precise shapes; Serra demands that the maker forge pieces themselves to within a millimeter.
 Making fine sculpture with a forge's hammer is like doing fine cabinetry with a broad ax.
 You have to be pretty good with the tool to pull it off.

 Finkl's reputation is out of proportion to its small size—$56 million in sales in 1991.
 It is the world's largest supplier of die and mold steel, and owns some 100 patents for its innovations in making and shaping steel.
 Its most impressive accomplishment, however, may be simply having survived; the U.S. forging industry lost a third of its firms in the 1980s, many of them smaller family-owned companies.